VAX 9000: Market changes

 While the battle between the RISC and ECL groups continued, the CMOS team building VAX processors was continuing to improve as well.
 Bob Supnik claims that it was clear to senior technical people as early as 1987 that the next generation of CMOS chips, the NVAX, would perform as well as the 9000 by 1988, even though the 9000 was not slated to launch until 1989.
 There are several quotes by prominent engineers on the NVAX project that describe Olsen's unwillingness to kill the 9000 even after being told point-blank that it would not be competitive by the early 1990s, and his outright rejection that such a thing was even possible.

-As the company continued to back the 9000 while it became more and more clear it would not be competitive, various groups within the company began developing RISC-based systems.
+As the company continued to back the 9000 while it became more and more clear it would not be competitive, various groups within the company began developing RISC-based systems on their own.
 The unlikely outcome of this was that all of the RISC projects were instead killed off with the exception of some ongoing work at the Hudson Fab on a low-end PRISM.

 Release

 DEC formally announced the 9000's in October 1989, claiming at the time that it would ship "next spring."
 Comparing it to a low-end IBM 3090, IBM's flagship mainframe, DEC positioned the machine for transaction processing and high-end database systems.
 Five systems were announced, from $1.2 to $3.9 million, spanning a performance range from 30 to 117 times that of the 11/780.

 The development of the 9000 eventually ran to about $3 billion.
-Slated for release in 1989, delays in the chip manufacturing delayed it by a year, and further delays in building the complete machine meant only tiny numbers were delivered in 1990.
+Slated for release in 1989, problems in the chip manufacturing delayed it by a year, and further delays in building the complete machine meant only tiny numbers were delivered in 1990.
 The systems were plagued with problems and required constant maintenance in the field.
 By 1991 the company had an order book of only 350 systems.
 At $1.5 million per machine, the system had recouped only 25% of the development costs, excluding actual manufacturing.
 In February 1991, they announced a low-end version, the Model 110 at $920,000, appealing to customers looking for CPU power without the need for extensive storage or other options.

 Meanwhile, the engineering team's predictions about the relentless march of CMOS proved true.
 By 1991, the NVAX was also on the market, offering roughly the same performance for a tiny fraction of the cost and size.
 At lower performance settings the same design was available in desktop form, outperforming all previous VAX machines.
 The 9000 managed not only to lose billions of dollars, but also led to the ending of several much more promising designs.